hackclub/spade/README.md

+# NOTE - This repo has been deprecated.
+Please refer to https://github.com/hackclub/sprig for the latest version of the Spade firmware.

 # Spade - an implementation of Sprig engine

 This repo is a C implementation of the Sprig engine you can find in the "engine" folder of the repo [hackclub/sprig](https://github.com/hackclub/sprig).